 Healing means bringing the mind, body, energy, and environment back into a state of balance and harmony, restoring the body's natural rhythm and equilibrium.
 A state of balance and harmony is what allows the body to heal itself.

 The practice of Reiki helps the body/mind integration.
-Through a deep relaxation process, the practice brings peace, clarity, and vitality.
+Through a deep relaxation process, the practice brings peace, clarity, strength, and vitality.
 It nurtures our hearts by creating a deep sense of connection and harmony with ourselves, life, and the world around us.
 The system of Reiki does not involve any physical manipulation or the ingestion or application of any substances.
 The practice empowers us by reminding us of our essence, our inner light that is our authentic nature.
-It brings us in touch with our full potential as human beings and guides us to live a more authentic, compassionate, and meaningful life.
+It frees our minds brings us in touch with our full potential as human beings and guides us to live a more authentic, compassionate, and meaningful life.
 The more we practice Reiki, the more we feel naturally connected with ourselves, others, and the world, the easier we flow with life, living mindfully in balance and harmony.
 From that state of balance, we can also better support the healing of others and of the world around us.
 Reiki is essentially a way of being.

 Physical - Mental - Emotional - Spiritual